unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Things go wrong
 ***************

-We have seen that holding the uWSGI sockets alive, allows the proxy webserver to enqueue requests without spitting out errors to the clients.
+We have seen that holding the uWSGI sockets alive allows the proxy webserver to enqueue requests without spitting out errors to the clients.
 This is true only if your app restart fast, and sadly this could not always happen.

-Frameworks like Ruby on Rails or Zope are really slow in starting up by default, your app could have a slow startup by itself, or your machine could be so overloaded that every process generation (fork()) takse ages.
+Frameworks like Ruby on Rails or Zope are really slow in starting up by default, your app could have a slow startup by itself, or your machine could be so overloaded that every process generation (fork()) takes ages.

 In addition to this, your site could be so famous that even if your app restarts in a couple of seconds the queue of your sockets could be filled up forcing the proxy server to raise an error.